 Will humans ever go extinct?

 Planet Earth is owned by the human race, with none of the millions of other species being able to even come close to our level of intelligence and creativity.
 With such dominance over our planet and the ability to create advanced technology and medicines, it seems unlikely that our species could ever become extinct.
-But how accurate is this view of us being close to indestructible and what are the chances of humans joining the long list of species that no longer exist?
+But how accurate is this view of us being close to indestructible and will humans ever go extinct, joining the long list of species that are no longer able to survive on this planet?

 How long will the earth be inhabitable?